 Which Ford F-150 model year is best?

 With 13 generations, Ford’s F-series has a lot to pick from on used car lots.
 One of the best years was 2015.
-The second year of its 13th and current generation, the 2015 Ford F-150 is new enough that it has a lot of technology, but it’s been on the road long enough that you can easily find a used one for a good price.
+The first year of its 13th and current generation, the 2015 Ford F-150 is new enough that it has a lot of technology, but it’s been on the road long enough that you can easily find a used one for a good price.

 Named Best Overall Truck Brand, the 2015 Ford F-150 earned the Best Buy Award from Kelley Blue Book.
 It also took home the title for Motor Trend’s 2015 Truck of the Year.
 Its performance is on par with today’s models, and its safety features are top-of-the-line.
 If you want a used F-150, look for the 2015 model year!